timprepscius/MrUDP/README.md

 MrUDP has many benefits when compared to TCP:

   * Parallel streams of reliable and unreliable application data.
-  * Survives a change in the clients' IP address or port.
   * Connection RTT (round trip time) measurements in realtime.
   * Single ports can have infinite connections to and from other ports.
   * One socket can both accept and connect.
   * Encryption using OpenSSL: RSA Handshake -> AES Session Keys
-  * Send coalescing
+  * Send coalescing via contiguous data frames or a continuous stream
   * Extremely small code base
   * Provided backend uses boost asio for cross platform sockets.